Participating in open access

 How to get involved

 The success of the open access movement depends on the involvement of those in the research community (researchers, institutions, funding bodies and publishers).
-For researchers, there are two possibilities.
+For researchers, there are three possibilities.

 Green open access